- std.Expr(clip clips, string expr[, int format])¶

-When the output format uses 1 byte per sample, the result of the expression is clamped to [0, 255] before it is stored in the output frame.
-When the output format uses 2 bytes per sample, the result of the expression is clamped to [0, 65535], irrespective of the number of bits actually used.
+When the output format uses integer samples, the result of the expression is clamped to the [0, 2**bits_per_sample-1] range.
 When the output format uses float samples, the result of the expression is stored without any clamping.

 By default the output format is the same as the first input clip’s format.
 You can override it by setting format.
 The only restriction is that the output format must have the same subsampling as the input clips and be 8..16 bit integer or 32 bit float.
 16 bit float is also supported on cpus with the f16c instructions.